 Where to get it:

-9. POS Solution Built for Framers
+10. POS Software Built for Framers

 Perfect cuts won’t deliver results if your orders and materials are disorganized.
 Too many framers rely on generic POS systems for retail tasks like inventory and payments.

-The problem is that they can’t keep up with the demands of custom work, such as tracking unique sizes, material-based pricing, or managing step-by-step framing orders.
+The problem is that they can’t keep up with the demands of custom work, such as tracking unique sizes, calculating material-based pricing, or managing step-by-step framing orders.

 Where to get it:

-10. Frame Visualizer Software
+11. Frame Visualizer Software

 Picking a frame takes time, especially when customers can’t picture the final look.
 Traditional mock-ups mean extra handling, higher material costs, and longer consultations.